Beauty is in the Eye of the Lottery Ticket Holder, or Is It?

 Have you ever wondered why lottery tickets are always printed on pretty colored paper?
-Maybe it’s so that the ticket holder can tell the difference between their lottery ticket and a random piece of scrap paper, or maybe it’s so that people can at least create beautiful artwork with the losing tickets.
-Hey, all those losing tickets should be at least good for something right?
-Why not create art with it!
+Maybe it’s so that the ticket holder can tell the difference between their lottery ticket and a random piece of scrap paper, or perhaps it’s so that people can at least create beautiful artwork with the losing tickets.
+Hey, all those lost tickets should be at least good for something right?
+Why not create art with it?

 The Team behind Ghost of a Dream

 The married couple did a fascinating interview with Untapped Cities where they discussed the motivation and inspiration behind their Ghost of a Dream: Dream Vacation series.
 In the series, the artists take thousands of dollars worth of used lottery tickets to construct a particular dream.

 The above piece is entitled “Dream Vacation” and the couple estimated that it would take approximately $29,000 for you to take your family on a dream vacation.
 The entire piece is covered in used lottery tickets.

 The above installation, called “Dream Home” used $70,000 worth of lottery tickets alone!
 The couple has also taken to covering luxury vehicles in the discarded tickets.